About Some Client Authors Stopping Updates#

 sc delete clash_verge_service

 in the system command line (PowerShell) to delete the previous Clash Verge service.
-This may be due to a previous installation of Clash Verge that did not write to this service mode during uninstallation, preventing the new installation. - Mac/Linux users should click the gear icon ⚙️ in the settings of the
+This may be because you previously installed Clash Verge but did not write it in this service mode when uninstalling, causing the new installation to fail. - Mac/Linux users should click the gear icon ⚙️ in the settings under

 Clash Core